 - Add half of the flour mixture into the butter-sugar mixture.
 Stir well.
 Then, add ½ of the milk, mix.
 Add the, remaining flour, stir and then lastly incorporate the remaining milk.

-- In a separate bowl, take the reserved 2 tbsp of flour and toss it with the cranberries, just enough to coat them (this helps so they don't sink to the bottom of the cake!)
+- In a separate bowl, take the reserved 2 tablespoon of flour and toss it with the cranberries, just enough to coat them (this helps so they don't sink to the bottom of the cake!)

 - Gently fold the cranberries into the batter, and add the orange zest, if using.

 - Notes on using other pans: I find the cake is too delicate for a loaf pan.
 It will not slice properly.
 Making muffins in a cupcake pan would work, but I recommend using the foil wrappers as this cake is so moist it would likely be too wet to uphold the paper ones.
 Mini cupcakes did NOT work; the batter just melted into a big mess!